coldstar1993/zkRollup-privacy-utxo/notes_and_nullifiers.md

   * when user carelessly expose one spending key, then he is supposed to transfer unspent value notes associated with this spending key into a new value notes associated with another spending key!
 Then he needs to make the exposing _spending public key_ into nullifier, to anounce it's invalid now.
   * Then in _fund transfer_ or _fund deposit_ scenarios, sender would check if recipient's spending key is invalid (i.e. on `nullifier tree`) first.  //TODO should in circuit?
   * calculation: `account_spending_key_nullifier = pedersen::compress(account_viewing_key_nullifier, spending_public_key)`

+_NOTE:_ If a user make existing `account viewing key` invalid by nullifier, all `account spending key` registered to this account will be

 # Value Note Nullifier